who are we?

 The origins of Easing Anxiety can be found in the struggles of those who have taken anxiety medication (benzodiazepines, Z-drugs) and endured the complications of dependence, withdrawal, and BIND.
 In 2018, I published a book (Benzo Free: The World of Anti-Anxiety Drugs and the Reality of Withdrawal) on this subject and followed it up with a podcast (The Benzo Free Podcast) the following year.
 The podcast soon became — and still is — a vital lifeline for thousands of individuals trying to deal with the long-term effects of these drugs.

-Over the past three years hosting the podcast, something started to become clear to me.
+Over the past four years hosting the podcast, something started to become clear to me.
 Much of the content I was providing the benzo audience, was about anxiety — how to understand it, how to live with it, and how to develop tools to help manage it.
 In fact, I starting hearing from individuals who had never taken a benzodiazepine in in their life, but just tuned in for help with their anxiety.

 And thus, Easing Anxiety was born.
 A site dedicated to helping those dealing with the life consequences associated with anxiety, whether or not they have taken anxiety medication.
 We continue to produce our benzo content as before, but we now also provide videos, articles, and support for those dealing with anxiety alone.
+In 2023, we are launching our Easing Anxiety Community, a membership-driven site with specialized content, experiences, and guidance.
+Sign up for our mailing list to be notified of any updates.

-On this page, I attempt to answer some of the question you might have about us.
+On this page, I attempt to answer some of the questions you might have about us.
 If you don’t find what you are looking for, just ask.
 I’m always happy to hear from you.

 why is connection so important?